Visiting the Market

 New Business Orientation Service

 Melbourne Markets has introduced a special service to help new business customers become familiar with the Melbourne Markets layout, operations and services.
 This includes a customised tour of trading areas, introduction to operations, marketing, waste disposal, price reporting and other relevant services.
 Bookings essential.
+For bookings, visit the Market Tours page.

 Interstate Buyer Visits